ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 Panel (a) shows the dependence of the workflow runtime on the number of bins, from 7728 to 247284.
-Panel (b) shows the number of bins processes per second per core (using the total workflow runtime). **This probably should be improved by using the time spent working with histograms rather than total workflow time.
+Panel (b) shows the number of bins processes per second per core (using the total workflow runtime). **This probably should be improved by using the time spent working with histograms  rather than total workflow time.**

+What is the reason for the poor scaling with number of bins?
+Panel (b) shows significantly worse results for 10 CPUs compared to 1.

 The table containing the variable number of bins data is `SNSPowderReduction_bins_bench.txt`.